 BD #508 can be used for soil or foliar applications, especially when conditions are too wet.
 It helps discourage fungal disease.
-One unit of dried herb makes 2 gallons of fresh tea, enough to treat one acre, or 10 gallons of fermented tea.
+One unit of the dried herb makes 3 gallons of fresh tea, enough to treat one acre, or 10 gallons of fermented tea.

 Fresh Tea Instructions for BD #508 Bring 1.5 ounces or 1 unit of horsetail herb to a boil in one quart of water.
 Allow cooling.
 Strain and dilute adding 3 to 5 gallons of water.
 Stir vigorously for 20 minutes.
 Apply using a fine mist spray to the foliar parts of targeted plants.

-The fermented BD #508 should be applied as a soil spray, whereas the fresh tea version the form to use as a foliar spray.
+The fermented BD #508 should be applied as a soil spray, whereas the fresh tea version is the form used as a foliar spray.

 For additional information, visit: JPI Preparation Articles ; Instruction Handouts